IdleHandsApps/IHKeyboardAvoiding/README.md

 IHKeyboardAvoiding will translate any UIView up when the keyboard is being shown, then return it when the keyboard is hidden.

-Two views are registered with IHKeyboardAvoiding, the ```avoidingView``` which is moved, and one or more ```targetViews``` which will trigger the avoiding.
-If a ```targetView```'s frame will be intersected by the keyboard, then the ```avoidingView``` will move up just above the keyboard.
+Register an ```avoidingView```(UIView) with IHKeyboardAvoiding; when the keyboard is shown, if  the ```avoidingViews``` frame will be intersected by the keyboard, then it will move up just above the keyboard.
+When the keyboard is dismissed, the ```avoidingView``` is returned to its original position.

 What sets IHKeyboardAvoiding apart from other keyboard avoiding solutions is that it doesn't require placing your content in a UIScrollView.
 No scroll view is used.
-And it isn't restricted to keeping UITextFields visible, instead any UIView can be a target which will be kept visible
+And it isn't restricted to keeping UITextFields visible, with IHKeyboardAvoiding any UIView can avoid the keyboard

 If Autolayout is used then the constraints are animated, otherwise a CGAffine translation is done.